A universal median quasi-Monte Carlo integration: QMC point sets

-For $m\in \NN$, a $b^m$-element point set $P\subset [0,1)^s$ is called a $(t,m,s)$-net in base $b$ if every elementary interval of volume $b^{-m+t}$ contains exactly $b^t$ points of $P$. \end{definition} It is obvious from the definition that a smaller $t$-value ensures a finer uniformity of points and $t=0$ is the best possible.
+It is obvious from the definition that a smaller $t$-value ensures a finer uniformity of points and $t=0$ is the best possible.
 Now it is natural to call a point set $P$ a \emph{digital $(t,m,s)$-net in base $b$} if $P$ is a digital net over $\FF_b$ as well as a $(t,m,s)$-net in base $b$.
+Since any $b^m$-element point set or digital net over $\FF_b$ is an $(m,m,s)$-net in base $b$, the concept of $(t,m,s)$-net is only useful when $t<m$ \cite[Section~2.5]{DKS13}.